Move-In Fall 2021

 - Sanitation dispensers in building entrances and exits

-Week of July 6: Students will receive an email with the following assignments:
+Week of July 6: Students will receive an email (to @sdsu account) with the following assignments:

 - Room type

 - Bed size

 Week of August 2: Students will receive an email (to @sdsu account) with the following additional information:

 - Pre-arrival guide (COVID-19 related precautions and actions)

 - Specific move-in instructions for unloading, check-in and parking